Encoding a qubit with Majorana modes in superconducting circuits

 We thank the KITPC for hospitality during the early stage of this work.
-JQY and WZ were supported by the National Basic Research Program of China Grant No. 2009CB929300 and the NSFC Grant No. 10625416.
-ZDW was supported by a GRF of Hong Kong RGC (HKU7044/08P and HKU7058/11P).
-FN was partially supported by LPS, NSA, ARO, DARPA, AFOSR, NSF grant No. 0726909, JSPS-RFBR contract No. 09-02-92114, Grant-in-Aid for Scientific Research (S), MEXT Kakenhi on Quantum Cybernetics, and the JSPS via its FIRST program.
+J.Q.Y. is supported by the NSFC Grant No.~91121015, the MOST 973 Program Grant No.~2014CB921401 and the NSAF Grant No. U1330201.
+Z.D.W. is supported by the GRF (HKU7045/13P) and the CRF (HKU8/11G) of Hong Kong.
+F.N. is partially supported by the RIKEN iTHES Project, MURI Center for Dynamic Magneto-Optics, and a Grant-in-Aid for Scientific Research (S).